 Turbidity

-Turbidity is the optical condition, cloudiness, of water caused by suspended or dissolved particles or colloids.
+Turbidity is the optical condition and cloudiness of water caused by suspended or dissolved particles or colloids.
 Turbidity is quantified by the degree to which light traveling through a water column is scattered by the suspended organic and inorganic particles it contains.
-The turbidity test is reported in Nephelometric Turbidity Units (NTU) with a calibrated turbidity meter.
+The turbidity test is reported in Nephelometric Turbidity Units (NTU) or Jackson Turbidity Units (JTU) with a calibrated turbidity meter.

 Vertical Construction Phase